 Standardization of portrayal configuration, which supports consistent application of operational procedures.

-Role definition capabilities to support different portrayal profiles, such as Operators, Supervisors, and/or other users as required.
+Role definition capabilities to support different portrayal profiles, such as operators, supervisors, and/or other users as required.

 Ergonomic HMI considerations with the goal of reducing and mitigating operator fatigue, distraction, and other factors that may negatively impact overall safety and efficiency.